ZoldyckSec/ZoldyckSec.github.io/_posts/2026-01-05-conversor.md

 ## Summary

 This machine is a great lesson in why developers should not only protect against a format's most well-known vulnerabilities (such as XXE in XML), but also sanitize basic user input.
-We will move from a black box analysis to a source code audit (White-Box), forge an attack chain combining **Path Traversal** and **Server-Side Template Injection (SSTI)**, and culminate in an escalation of privileges exploiting **CVE-2024-48990**.
+We will move from a black box analysis to a source code audit (White-Box), forge an attack chain combining **Path Traversal** and **Server-Side Template Injection (SSTI)**.

 ## Reconnaissance